GrapheneOS/hardened_malloc/README.md

 and the security features require extra system calls due to lack of direct support for this kind of hardening in the kernel.
 Randomly sized guard regions are placed around each allocation which requires mapping a `PROT_NONE` region including the guard regions and then unprotecting the usable area between them.
-The quarantine implementation requires clobbering the mapping with a fresh `PROT_NONE` mapping using `MAP_FIXED` on free to hold onto the region while it's in the quarantine, until it's eventually unmapped when it's pushed out of the quarantine.
-This means there are 2x as many system calls for allocating and freeing as there would be if the kernel supported these features directly.
+The quarantine protects and purges the allocation on free to hold onto the region while it's in the quarantine.
+It's eventually unmapped when it's pushed out of the quarantine.
+This means there are 2x as many system calls for allocating and 3x as many for freeing than there would be if the kernel supported these features directly.

 ## Memory tagging